• Skip to primary navigation

 • Cooking time will vary depending on the size of your thighs and how many you are cooking at one time

 • Always check the internal temperature of your chicken with a digital thermometer.
-Chicken should be cooked until it reaches 165°F as recommended by the USDA .
-Some people prefer their chicken cooked a bit more but try not to go over 175F or your chicken may begin to dry out.
+Chicken should be cooked until it reaches 165°F as recommended by the USDA.
+Chicken thighs can go higher, up to 185°F.

 • Allow chicken to rest for 5-10 minutes before serving